And the Band Played Waltzing Matilda

 "And the Band Played Waltzing Matilda" is a song written by Scottish-born Australian singer-songwriter Eric Bogle in 1971.
-The song describes war as futile and gruesome, while criticising those who seek to glorify it.
-This is exemplified in the song by the account of a young Australian serviceman who is maimed during the Gallipoli Campaign of the First World War.
-The protagonist, who had travelled across rural Australia before the war, is emotionally devastated by the loss of his legs in battle.
-As the years pass he notes the death of other veterans, while the younger generation becomes apathetic to the veterans and their cause.
-At its conclusion, the song incorporates the melody and a few lines of lyrics of the 1895 song "Waltzing Matilda" by Australian poet Banjo Paterson.
+The song describes war as futile and gruesome, and criticises its glorification.
+This is exemplified in the song by the account of a young Australian who is maimed during the Gallipoli Campaign of the First World War.
+The protagonist, who had travelled across rural Australia before the war, is devastated by the loss of his legs in battle.
+As the years pass he notes the death of other veterans, while the younger generation becomes apathetic to them and their cause.

+The chorus begins with the phrase "And the band played Waltzing Matilda".
+The song "Waltzing Matilda", by Australian poet Banjo Paterson, is the unofficial national anthem to which the young Australian volunteers of Bogle's song march to war and return from war and which is played when the war is remembered.
+At the conclusion of Bogle's song, its melody and a few of its lyrics, with modifications, are incorporated.

 Many cover versions of the song have been performed and recorded, as well as many versions in foreign languages.

 Narrative

-The song is an account of the memories of an old Australian man who, as a youngster, had travelled across rural Australia as a swagman, "waltzing [his] Matilda" (carrying his "swag", a combination of portable sleeping gear and luggage) all over the bush and Outback.
+The song is an account of the memories of an old Australian man who, in his youth, had travelled across rural Australia as a swagman, "waltzing [his] Matilda" (carrying his "swag", a combination of portable sleeping gear and luggage) all over the bush and the outback.
 In 1915, he joined the Australian armed forces and was sent to Gallipoli.
 For "ten weary weeks", he kept himself alive as "around [him] the corpses piled higher".
 Eventually, he is wounded by a shell burst and awakens in hospital to find that he has lost his legs.
 He declares it to be a fate worse than death, as he can "go no more waltzing Matilda".

 When the ship carrying the young soldiers had left Australia, the band played "Waltzing Matilda" while crowds waved flags and cheered.
-When the crippled narrator returns and "the legless, the armless, the blind, the insane" are carried down the gangway to the same popular music, the people watch in silence and turn their faces away.
+When the crippled narrator returns and "the legless, the armless, the blind, the insane" are carried down the gangway, the people watch in silence and turn their faces away.
 As an old man, he now watches his comrades march in Anzac Day parades from his porch.
 As the war falls out of living memory, young people question the purpose of the observances, and he finds himself doing the same.
 With each passing year, the parades become smaller, as "more old men disappear", and he observes that "some day, no one will march there at all".